cellravel/patog/CONTRIBUTING.md

 ### 1. Reporting Issues
 - **Found a bug or a broken link?** Please open an [issue](https://github.com/arashbioinfo/patog/issues) and describe the problem with 'bug' label.
-- **Have a suggestion?** I'm always looking for new resources or ideas.
+- **Have a suggestion?** I'm always looking for new ideas.
 Use the same [issue tracker](https://github.com/arashbioinfo/patog/issues) to submit your suggestions under the 'enhancement' label.

 ### 2. Adding New Resources